Primordial Universe with radiation and Bose-Einstein condensate: Introduction

-The EoS used here, $p=\omega\rho+\sigma\rho^2$, is the sum of the linear term and a quadratic term, that describes BEC.
 At late times, when the density is low, the BEC contribution to the EoS is negligible and the evolution is determined by the linear term.
-But in the early Universe, when the density is high, the term due to BEC in the EoS is dominant and modifies the dynamics of the Universe.
-Lately this model was used as a model of the early Universe.
-We can assume that this EoS holds before radiation era and for the repulsive self-interaction the Universe starts at $t=0$ at a singularity with infinite density but finite radius.
-For the case of attractive self-interaction the Universe has always existed and for the non-physical limit $t\rightarrow-\infty$ the density tends to a constant value and the radius goes to zero, both exponentially \cite{chavanis2, chavanis3}.
+But in the early universe, when the density is high and $(1+\omega+\sigma\rho^{2}) > 0$, the term due to BEC in the EoS is dominant and modifies the dynamics of the universe.
+Lately this model was used as a model of the early universe.
+We can assume that this generalized EoS holds before radiation era and for the case of attractive self-interaction the universe has always existed and for the non-physical limit $t\rightarrow-\infty$ the density tends to a constant value and the radius goes to zero, both exponentially \cite{chavanis2, chavanis3}.

-The high density case, with $(1+\omega+\sigma\rho^{2}) > 0$, can describe the primordial Universe, which means that the BEC component in the equation (\ref{eq1}) dominates in the early universe, when the density is high, and the density decreases with the radius.
-For $\sigma>0$ and $\omega \neq -1$ the universe starts at $a\neq0$ with infinity density \cite{chavanis2}.

 For the EoS equation (\ref{eq1}) with $\omega \neq -1$ the energy conservation equation is